ni/semi-test-library-dotnet/Examples/source/Sequence/SMUGangPinGroup/README.md

 ### Case C: Ganging Pin Group Dynamically at the Sequence Level

 The two functions are called before and after the step `Force Voltage Measure Current (FVMI)`.
 It uses the same pin group name "Vcc4ch".
-This is considered a dynamic gang as the ganging operation is performed only for certain steps within MainSequence, where the pins in pin group can be individually utilized for other steps in MainSequence.
+This is considered a dynamic gang, as the ganging operation is performed only for certain steps within MainSequence, where the pins in the pin group can be individually utilized for other steps in MainSequence.

 ### Case D: Ganging Pin Group Statically at the Sequence Level

 The same two functions are called in `ProcessSetup` and `ProcessCleanup` sequences, respectively, but target a different pin group name "Vref8ch".
-This demonstrates when the pins of the pin group are aways configured to be ganged together throughout testing, thus they only need to be ganged once at the very beginning of the test program and unganged at the very end of test program.
-This is considered a static gang as the ganging operation is performed only once and remain ganged throughout testing.
+This demonstrates when the pins of the pin group are always configured to be ganged together throughout testing; thus, they only need to be ganged once at the very beginning of the test program and unganged at the very end of the test program.
+This is considered a static gang, as the ganging operation is performed only once and remains ganged throughout testing.

 ### Prerequisites

-1. If you want to use the example you must have the following software installed:
+1. If you want to use the example, you must have the following software installed:
    - STS Software 24.5.0 or later
-2. To run the example you must also have:
+2. To run the example, you should also have:
-   - 16 NI-DCPower instruments (NI-PXIe 4137) should be available, named sequentially from `SMU_4137_C1_S02` to `SMU_4137_C1_S17` as defined in NI-MAX.
+   - 16 NI-DCPower instruments (NI-PXIe 4137) available, named sequentially from `SMU_4137_C1_S02` to `SMU_4137_C1_S17`, as defined in NI-MAX.
    - TestStand configured to use the Batch process model.

 > **NOTE**
 >
 > You can view the example sequence file in the TestStand Sequence Editor and C# code source files in Visual Studio or any text editor without meeting the #2 requirement.
-> To run the example though, you must have the required instruments physically installed in your system or simulated using Offline Mode.
+> To run the example, however, you must have the required instruments physically installed in your system or simulated using Offline Mode.
 >
 > Complete the following steps to simulate the instruments in Offline Mode:
 >